alan-turing-institute/rds-course/coursebook/modules/m2/2-01-01-WhereToFindData.md

 If you can start your project with an open dataset that's always preferable.
 Even if the perfect dataset is not openly available it may be worth first prototyping with related data that is open.
 For example, it may be that an older version of the data you're interested in has been made public.
 You can continue to explore options for getting the ideal data in parallel, but gaining data access is frequently an expensive or time-consuming process.

-Two common reasons open data may not be available or appropriate are 1) the data is commercially sensitive or valuable, and 2) the data presents a privacy or security risk.
+Two common reasons open data may not be available or appropriate are:
+1. The data is commercially sensitive or valuable.
+2. The data presents a privacy or security risk.

 Access to detailed healthcare records, for example, is often heavily restricted even if personal identifiers have been removed due to the risk of re-identification.
 In August 2016 the Australian government openly published a de-identified medical billing dataset, but one month later [researchers at the University of Melbourne](https://arxiv.org/pdf/1712.05627.pdf) demonstrated it was possible to re-identify individuals and the data was taken offline.

 Options for finding a non-open dataset include: